cvetomir-todorov/Workflow/docs/practices-code-reviews.md

 * We should nit-pick to improve code which in turn would improve the end result
 * We should nit-pick without fear of having an argument or hurting author's feelings
 * Large number of nit-picking comments should not be interpreted by the author as producing low quality code

+How to nit-pick

-* To point out that a comment is a nit-pick just prefix it with `Nit: `
+* Just prefix the comment with `Nit: `
-* This way the PR author would know this comment isn't something serious
+* The PR author would immediately know it's a nit-pick
 * Example: `Nit: use == instead of patterns`